 Most authentication of antique Chinese porcelain and pottery is done by visual inspection, which not only requires a vast knowledge but also many years of experience.

 Scientific methods are available but not widely used.
 Partially this is probably due to the relatively high cost involved.
 It may not be a good idea to do a scientific analysis costing more than the item itself.

 Thermoluminescence dating (TL dating) is more suited for pottery than porcelain.
 It requires the removal of fairly large clay samples of approx. 3 mm diameter, which may destruct thin porcelain.
 Here is a link to Oxford Authentication Ltd. , which currently probably is the world's foremost provider of TL analysis.
-Read more about the principle of TL dating, and how fakers try to defeat this test.
+Read more about the principle of TL dating, and how forgers try to defeat this test.

-Spectroscopy (or spectrometric analysis) is not a new testing method.
+Spectroscopy is not a new testing method.
 It has been used for material analysis for a long time.
 In different forms it has been employed for decades by the industry for deciding material composition of metals.